Gran Hotel (TV series): Season 1

-A couple other important events have happened in between.
-Alicia searches for Julio from the party but she cannot find him any of the records of the hotel.
-He claimed to be a cousin of Señor Mol-ins but nobody seems to know about him.
-Alicia finds a picture with him in it and shows it to someone at the register who identifies him as Julio Espinosa, the waiter.
-Alicia confronts Julio, who keeps trying to put up the act as Julio Mol-ins but Alicia calls him out.
-Julio explains that he is here only in search of his sister.
-He puts out some of the evidence he has found so far : Cristina's bloody garment, her apparent firing which turned out to be fake. he suspects that she was murdered, and Alicia decides to help him.
-A couple events take place between Diego, Alicia, Julio and a waiter who is threatening Diego with a note asking for money or he would reveal what happened to Christina.
-Alicia discovers who he is, he holds her hostage with his knife as he talks to Julio and before he can reveal anything, Diego shoots him from a distance.
-Since this death was a form of protection, Ayala doesn't convict Diego and the scene is closed with Julio and Alicia establishing Diego's innocence based on the waiter's last words.
+A few other important events occur in between.
+Alicia searches for Julio after the party, but she cannot find him in any hotel records.
+He claimed to be a cousin of Señor Molins, but no one seems to know him.
+Alicia finds a photograph that includes Julio and shows it to someone at the registry, who identifies him as Julio Espinosa, a waiter.
+Alicia confronts Julio, who tries to maintain his disguise as Julio Molins, but Alicia calls him out.
+Julio explains that he is at the hotel only to search for his sister.
+He presents the evidence he has gathered so far: Cristina’s bloody garment and the discovery that her firing was fabricated.
+He suspects she was murdered, and Alicia decides to help him.

+Meanwhile, tensions rise between Diego, Alicia, Julio, and a waiter who has been threatening Diego with a note demanding money or he will reveal what happened to Cristina.
+Alicia discovers who he is.
+He holds her hostage with a knife while speaking to Julio, but before he can reveal anything, Diego shoots him from a distance.
+Because this death is considered an act of protection, Ayala does not convict Diego.
+The scene ends with Julio and Alicia confirming Diego’s innocence based on the waiter’s last words.